Dino4674/MVVMCoordinatorKit/README.md

 We can call our `MVVM` the `MSSM` (Model-Screen-ScreenModel)

 This is to distinguish between the `UIViewController` and `UIView` file names because in your apps, you are likely to have lots of custom `UIView`s, and you are almost certainly going to append *View* suffix to those custom views.
 Additionally, when creating a `UIViewController`, you are likely to name it with the *ViewController* suffix, which, as mentioned, does not fit well with the `MVVM` naming conventions.
+This Kit is encouraging the usage of *Screen* suffix for `UIViewController`s.

 ## Main classes of interest